 - A. Separation.
 A gaming establishment shall not be permitted within 300 feet of any other separately deeded lot containing a gaming establishment.
 The distance between any two such facilities shall be measured in a straight line, without regard to intervening structures, from the closest points on each of the exterior lot lines of the separately deeded lots upon which each facility is located. - B. Setbacks.
-No gaming establishment shall be located on the same separately deeded lot or within 300 feet of any separately deeded lot which contains any one or more of the following uses.
-The distance between any such facility and any listed use shall be measured in a straight line, without regard to intervening structures, from the closest point on the exterior lot line of the separately deeded lot on which the facility is located to the closest point of the property line of the listed use.
+Setbacks shall be maintained as required for the zoning district in the Schedule of Development Standards.